-10.1.
-Capturing Screens
+7.1 Capturing Screens

-If you would like to save an image of the current screen in Line Scan, Grid Scan, SliceView or MapView, press the Camera button on the Display Unit.
+If you would like to save an image of the current screen press the Camera button on the Display Unit.
 This saves the screen as a Screenshot image (.JPG), which can be viewed in any third-party viewing software.
-If any GNSS is enabled, Internal or External, (see Section 4.2.7) the screenshot image for depth slices will also contain a geo-tagged reference.

-If you are not connected to a Wi-Fi network, a message appears confirming the filename of the saved image (Figure 10-1).
+If you are not connected to a Wi-Fi network or do not have a sending email address configured, a message appears confirming the filename of the saved image (Figure 7-1).

-Figure 10-1: Message displayed after pressing the camera button on the Display Unit to capture the screen (no Wi-Fi present).
+Figure 7-1: Message displayed after pressing the camera button on the Display Unit to capture the screen (no Wi-Fi present).

-If you are connected to a wireless network and have a sending e-mail address configured, the user will see the message in Figure 10-2, asking if you would like to email the screenshot and prompts you to enter the email address.
+If you are connected to a wireless network and have a sending email address configured, the user will see the message in Figure 7-2, asking if you would like to email the screenshot and prompts you to enter the email address.
 The email address defaults to the last one entered.
 Tapping on the address box brings up an on-screen keyboard and allows you to enter a new email address.
-Pressing the "..." button to the left of the e-mail address displays the last 5 e-mail addresses used, allowing the user to easily select a recent email address, rather than reentering it.
+Pressing the "..." button to the left of the email address displays the last 5 email addresses used, allowing the user to easily select a recent email address, rather than reentering it.

-Screenshots can always be e-mailed at a later time from the Screenshot Gallery (Section 4.3.1).
+Screenshots can always be emailed at a later time from the Screenshot Gallery (Section 7.2)

-Figure 10-2: Message after pressing the Camera button on the Display Unit to capture the screen with Wi-Fi enabled and a connection to a wireless network.
-The user can enter an email address to send the mini report to.
+Figure 7-2: Message after pressing the Camera button on the Display Unit to capture the screen with Wi-Fi enabled and a connection to a wireless network.
+The user can enter an email address to send the mini-report to.